R U Ready?: R U Ready?

 On January 17, 2017, it was confirmed that Lovelyz would be making their comeback in February.
 On February 7, Woollim Entertainment announced Lovelyz would be releasing their second studio album on February 27.
 On February 8, Lovelyz officially announced that their second studio album would be called R U Ready?.
 Lovelyz released teaser group on February 14 and individual teasers on February 20.
 On February 21, the album's tracklist was revealed and a reschedule for the album's release was brought forward to February 26 at 10:00 p.m.
 KST.

 Now, We

 On April 19, Woollim Entertainment announced that Lovelyz would be making a comeback in early-May.
 The next day, Lovelyz released "Peek Version" of prologue film for repackaged album titled Now, We, which would be released on May 2.
 A re-packaged edition of the album, Now, We, was officially released on May 2, 2017.
 This edition includes two new songs: "Now, We" and "Aya".

-Music Video
+Music video

 WoW!

-This music video inspired by The Art Of Pop Art & Cutout Animation, including dance and solo singing scene.
-The music video also have easter eggs like their picture from debut to familiar scenes of their previous music video like marbles from Destiny and most notable of all is a picture of Bulldaegal from South Korean punk band "No Brain" who's known as Lovelyz biggest fan.
+This music video was inspired by The Art of Pop Art & Cutout Animation, including dance and solo singing scene.
+The music video includes easter eggs like their picture from debut to familiar scenes of their previous music video like marbles from Destiny and a picture of Bulldaegal from South Korean punk band "No Brain" who is a fan of Lovelyz.